 The key difference is that the standard method requires you to work out the percentage of your home’s square footage dedicated to business use, while calculating other expenses such as utilities, repairs, insurance, and depreciation.
-The simplified method provides for a standard deduction of $5 per square foot of home used for business purposes (up to 300 square feet), but you may still claim itemized deductions such as mortgage interest and real estate taxes on the full Schedule A form.
+Generally, the simplified method provides for a standard deduction of $5 per square foot of home used exclusively for business purposes (up to 300 square feet), but you may still claim itemized deductions such as mortgage interest and real estate taxes on the Schedule A form.

-You must use IRS Form 8829 (Expenses for Business Use of Your Home) when using the standard method.
+IRS Form 8829 (Expenses for Business Use of Your Home) is intended for use with the standard method.
 You do not have to use Form 8829 for the simplified version.